Manu Experiential Learning Programme

 Avian and mammal transect, TILT (Terrestrial In-Line Transects)

-The MLC reserve is currently known to contain 80% of the species found in geographically comparable reserves of undisturbed primary forest.
+The Manu Learning Centre reserve is currently known to contain 80% of the species found in geographically comparable reserves of undisturbed primary forest.
 Although there are some species which occur only in undisturbed primary forest, the high proportion of species that prevail in both SLR and PCR is an encouraging result that shows that over time, regenerating forest can provide significant biodiversity value.
-Mammal diversity is the same comparing SLR and PCR (see paper long lasting impressions Andy Whitworth 2018).
-This might be due to the fact that most have large home ranged and are just using the MLC as a connection to pass through.
-Still, if species are using the MLC as a corridor between Manu NP and Amarakaeri this is a great value for conservation.
+Mammal diversity is the same comparing SLR and PCR (see paper Long lasting impressions, Andy Whitworth 2018).
+This might be due to the fact that most have large home ranges and are just using the MLC as a connection to pass through.
+Still, if species are using the MLC as a corridor between Manu National Park and Amarakaeri Communal Reserve this is a great value for conservation.
 Future research could look into arboreal camera traps compared with the data from terrestrial transects.

 Butterfly monitoring in different stages of forest regeneration